hubitor/archinstaller/README.md

 # Arch Linux Install Script
 A quick and dirty archlinux install script.

-It works for what I need feel free to make it your own, but it is not intended to be a general solution for people who dont know how to install arch.
+It works for what I need.
+Feel free to make it your own, but it is not intended to be a general solution for people who dont know how to install arch.

 Just add any packages you want installed to the pkgs text file.